nikantonelli/Groundhog/README.md

 -x \<level\>

 Print out some debug info that helps in setting things up.
-Level 0 is catastrophic errors only, level 1 adds some warnings about your data being wrong, level 2 adds more debug statements
+Level 0 is general message, level 1 is catastrophic errors only, level 2 adds some warnings about your data being wrong, level 3 adds more debug statements.
+Level 4 will print out the before/after messages of each network request as well
+- quite verbose.

 ## Example command line
 java -jar target\Groundhog-2.0-spring-boot.jar -f "Scrum Teams.xlsx" -c -s a.txt